colineroy/Ozone-Download-Data/ground/sondes/README.md

 ## Data source

-Ozonesonde (ECC) data for Sodankyla, homogenized by WOUDC (World Ozone and UV Data Centre), available through the public WOUDC API (`https://api.woudc.org`, no account needed).
+Ozonesonde (ECC) data for Sodankyla, available through the public WOUDC API (`https://api.woudc.org`, no account needed).

 ## How to download